Frequently Asked Questions

-Ombuds can make recommendations and offer their perspectives, but we do not have authority to force schools or school districts to take a specific action, terminate school personnel or remove elected officials from public office.
-Ombuds do not make any binding decisions, mandate policies, or formally adjudicate any issues.
+Ombuds can make recommendations and offer their perspectives, but we do not have authority to force schools or school districts to take a specific action, terminate school personnel, or remove elected officials from public office.
+We do not make any binding decisions, mandate policies, or formally adjudicate any issues.